 - Mix a little ground flaxseed into yogurt.

-- Stir ground flaxseed into hot oatmeal or cold cereal.
+- Stir ground flaxseed into hot oatmeal, overnight oatmeal and cold cereal.

 - Blend ground flaxseed into smoothies.